ninegrid/reviser/README.md

 # Todo

-This is a one-off script that I've decided not to type twice, it is not /robust/.
+This is a one-off script that I've decided not to type twice, it is not *robust*.

 I'll be updating the blacklist in the future, maybe pretty handy to have it work off of subdirectory .gitignore files.
 Who knows, suggestions are welcome.